Involving older people

 This is a critical time in the national debate around supporting older people to lead full lives as active citizens.

 The numbers and proportion of older and very old people will continue to grow significantly.
 The debate surrounding this tends to stereotype older people as a problem especially at a time when cuts in public spending are imposing financial constraints on systems of care and adding to the ‘cost burden’ on a decreasing proportion of taxpayers.
 Shaping our Age challenges these negative perspectives and highlights the opportunity for older people to be supported and enabled to be active contributors to society and to challenge notions of dependency.

-Shaping our Age is a three-year, Big Lottery funded project and unique partnership between Royal Voluntary Service, the Centre for Citizen Participation at Brunel University and the Centre for Social Action at De Montfort University.
+Shaping our Age was a three-year, Big Lottery funded project and unique partnership between Royal Voluntary Service, the Centre for Citizen Participation at Brunel University and the Centre for Social Action at De Montfort University .

-The project aims to explore how older people define their well-being, and is developing participatory ways in which older people can help each other to achieve their well-being.
+The project’s aims were to explore how older people define their well-being, and to develop participatory ways in which older people could help each other to achieve their well-being.

 We published our research report Voices on Well-being which reported on how older people define well-being and measures of their own well-being.

-We’re currently working with five Royal Voluntary Service services to identify innovative ways for older people individually and collectively to improve their own well-being.
+We worked with older people in five local Shaping our Age projects over 13 months.
+We aimed to identify innovative ways for older people individually and collectively to improve their own ageing.

-We’ll provide the evidence and tools for Royal Voluntary Service and others to transform the support they offer to improve older people’s well-being and campaign to put well-being, as defined by older people, at the centre of their work.
+We have provided the evidence and tools for Royal Voluntary Service and others to transform the support they offer to improve older people’s well-being and to campaign to put well-being, as defined by older people, at the centre of their work.